NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Its embedded within the Viewer Class, and updates when needed (not always per tick).
 (Eg in Cloth Simulation project this class will be replaced with an equivalent "Cloth_State" class embedded within viewer app class) this then handles render state to call from viewer as well as forwarding inputs and GUI Controls --> Anim state actions (eg arrow keys to move anim state), meaning the Viewer class can still handle the GUI and Control side, and just forward to anim_state class as needed.

 IK types will be defined as Solvers, we need conversion to and from glm representations of transformations along with the BVH motion data.

+___

+#### Forward Kinematics (of BVH Data)

 ##### BVH Data --> Skeleton

+Theres two parts to this stage, the first is creating a bone for each joint pair in the BVH data, the second is updating the transforms per frame (successively through the tree) from the motion data (essentially Forward Kinematics)

 Need to get each joint and the next joint to get the current and next offset to define the start and end position (offset) for each bone.
 Along with concating the rotation from the previous joints concat matrix * the current.

+We need correct traversal from the BVH Root joint to each end site regardless, this is done via depth first traversal (so all parent nodes along each branch can concatenate to the final transformation applied to each rendered bone of both offset and rotation (defined by BVH Motion/Channels data)).

+##### Questions :

 Is my offset been added correctly to the bone (its added to the bones transform matrix (which becomes the model matrix)) via translation, does this correctly offset to next start, and not centre ?

+I need a better way to scale my bone mesh to match the offset distance between joints, but bigger prio for now is just getting a line rendered version working.

+I define a bone start and end, and use the previous and current joint to define this, but I need to make sure the offsets are correct on both.

+___

+#### Inverse Kinematics

+Eigen time

+Pseudo inverse ...